Rosanne Potter She

 up for the real reason that began when a local radio station wanted to

 broadcast my classes.
-When this decision to vacate the linguist surfaced John
+When this decision to vacate the linguist surfaced, John

 went to James Sledd, head of freshmen English then, and declared that if I was